How the wheels came off British Cycling

-LONDON, England For years the sporting world has wondered about the secret behind Britain Cycling's years of domination and unchallenged success.
+LONDON, England (Reuters) - For years the sporting world has wondered about the secret behind Britain Cycling's years of domination and unchallenged success.

 If Wednesday's Cycling Independent Review (CIR) lacks the definitive answer, it shines a harsh spotlight on the sport's murkiest corners, where riders and back-up staff cowered in fear of challenging the authorities.